Eager Data Sources¶

 Eager data sources load and process all available data during the initialization stage.
 They are suitable for small data sets as they do not support partial loading or loading in response to user interactions.
 However, eager data sources are often more flexible and straightforward than lazy ones.

-as non-indexed "fasta" files.
-Data can be loaded from URLs or
+"parquet" files or as non-indexed "fasta" files.
+Data

-provided inline.
-You can also use generators to generate data on the fly and
+can be loaded from URLs or provided inline.
+You can also use generators to

-further modify them using transforms.
+generate data on the fly and further modify them using

 The data property of the view specification describes a data source.
 The